venkatadry/s3/README.md

 **Cost:** Deep Archive < Glacier < One Zone-IA < Standard-IA < Intelligent-Tiering < Standard
 **Choose based on:** Access frequency, retrieval time needs, and durability requirements

+**you cannot move to upper storage class from lower. ie glacier to standard .but you can use Inteligent tiering***